deriv-com/wallets-next/README.md

 ## Documentation

 Comprehensive documentation for integrating and using the Wallets standalone package can be found within the repository.
-Please refer to the documentation for detailed information on APIs, usage guidelines, and best practices.

 ## Issues and Support